LukV/idnet/README.md

 ```

 ## v0.2 silky sifaka
+* added functionality to sign up and login with username (email) and password
-* Introduced template inheritance
+* introduced template inheritance
 * added flask-sqlalchemy and sqlalchemy-migrate for database connectivity
 * added flask-wtf for web forms
-* added functionality to sign up and login with username (email) and password
+* added flask-mail for e-mail confirmation
 * added Bootstrap
-* introduced endangered primates for versioning :-)
+* introduced endangered primates for version naming